-When a firm is going into administration, the procedure and the business are managed by an administrator, (an insolvency practitioner), whose goal is to rescue the company and restore it to profitability.
+When a firm is going into administration, the procedure and the business are managed by an administrator (an insolvency practitioner), whose goal is to rescue the company and restore it to profitability.

 Administrations often hit the newspapers when related to football clubs, for example.
-In these examples, the football club is highly unlikely to be closed completely but instead needs to restructured and run in a very different way moving forward, so the creditors have the best chance of recouping what they are owed.
+In these examples, the football club is highly unlikely to be closed completely but instead needs to be restructured and run in a very different way moving forward so the creditors have the best chance of recouping what they are owed.